Raymond Cammock: Operation Diver

 On 28 June, Cammock intercepted a V-1 heading for Hastings, closing in and destroying it at close range.
 He would go on to destroy several more over the following weeks, including two in one sortie in late July.
 By the time the squadron's role in Operation Diver had ended at the end of August, he had destroyed 20 V-1s, the second-most successful pilot of No. 486 Squadron behind Warrant Officer Owen Eagleson.

+Service in Europe

-In September, the squadron moved to Europe and rejoined the 2TAF.
+In September, No. 486 Squadron moved to Europe and rejoined the 2TAF.
 It carried out armed reconnaissance sorties and close air support operations from airfields in Belgium and then the Netherlands.
 On 6 October, Cammock, who was making his 116th sortie with the squadron, and seven other pilots were seeking out targets of opportunity near Arnhem and spotted a train.
 As he made a low-level strafing attack, his Tempest was struck by anti-aircraft fire and it crashed into the train and exploded, killing Cammock.

 There is some confusion regarding Cammock's tally of aerial victories.
 Some sources credit him with having destroyed 20 V-1s, and a half share in one enemy aircraft.
 However, military aviation historians Christopher Shores and Clive Williams state that the half share was actually for a V-1, and do not mention any aircraft destroyed by Cammock.
 He was posthumously recognised for his successes with an award of the Distinguished Flying Cross.
 The announcement was made on 8 December; the citation, published in The London Gazette, read:

 This officer has displayed great zest for operations and has completed a large number of varied sorties.
 He has set a fine example of skill and courage and his devotion to duty has been unflagging.
 Flying Officer Cammock has destroyed 20 flying bombs.